 Grounded means known inputs: approved snippets, tagged retrieval, policy packs with version IDs, denial rules on sensitive fields.
 Verification means checkers, human sign-off, or automated assertions before customer-facing send.
 None of that is automatic when you enable copilot in a browser.

-Teams say they want “accurate AI” but skip the boring work: indexing scope, freshness rules, and eval cases that fail when a clause drifts.
+Teams say they want “accurate AI” but skip indexing scope, freshness rules, and eval cases that fail when a clause drifts.
 Grounding is operations — not a checkbox in a procurement deck.
+What Is Context Architecture names the layers that make grounding repeatable.

 Ungrounded feels productive

 Ungrounded generation is fast and fluent.
 That fluency relaxes reviewers — especially under queue pressure.
-The right panel’s message (“plausible ≠ true”) is what Legal learns after the first wrong disclaimer ships.
 Confidence tone is a language-model feature, not evidence of correctness.
+Legal often learns “plausible ≠ true” after the first wrong disclaimer ships.

 Model swaps do not replace architecture.
 The Model Is Not the System places generation inside workflow and governance — where grounding becomes repeatable instead of heroic.